pete2583/descent/README.md

 environment variable, your client ID as the `HUE_CLIENT` environment variable, and your client secret as the `HUE_SECRET` environment variable.

+When setting up the API the callback URL should be: descentaddress/app/hue/authorize

 ### Last.fm Rate Limiting

 To avoid Last.fm rate limiting, you can adjust the API polling interval.
 Set